 The role of Mayor carries a special level of responsibility and you should consider carefully whether you are willing and able to take it on.
 You will be expected to fulfil a number of duties in addition to attending meetings, some of which will require you to dress in ceremonial robes and wear the chains of office.

 While councillors are elected for four years at a time, the post of Mayor is held for one year, with election to the post being voted on by all sixteen councillors at Full Council in May (when the post of Deputy Mayor is also decided).
-To become Mayor, you must be proposed by another member of the council, and agree to the nomination.
+To become Mayor, you must be proposed & seconded, you are then asked if you agree to the nomination.
 Once all nominations have been made, the council will vote, and the person with the most votes is appointed until the following May.
-(The Mayor and his or her Deputy are entitled to stand again.)
+(The Mayor and his or her Deputy are entitled to stand again)

 A WORKING COUNCIL